dewberryants/asciiMol/README.md

 Features:

 * Opening default cartesian .xyz files
-* Displaying one-letter atom labels
 * Orthographic view
 * Navigation
 * Zoom, Rotation, Auto-Rotation
 * Bond detection and display
+* Support for simple .xyz trajectories
 * Optional integration of ASE and RDKit pypi packages for more formats and SMILES

 ## Installation